Probate Q&A Series

 1. Appointment, Oath, and Bond

-An executor must be formally appointed by the clerk of court.
-The court issues Letters Testamentary or Letters of Administration once you post any required bond.
+An executor must be formally appointed by the clerk of superior court.
+The clerk issues Letters Testamentary or Letters of Administration once you qualify, including posting any required bond.
 You also must take an oath to perform your duties faithfully.
 See GS 28A-13 and GS 28A-14.

 2. Notice to Creditors